nhasabnic/clang-tidy-automotive/README.md

 ## Usage

-To use the MISRA support in clang-tidy, enable the rules misra-c2023-* or misra-c2012-* when using clang-tidy.
-The example below assumes the avoid-goto.c test file and the root directory of clang-tidy-misra.
+To use the Automotive support in clang-tidy, enable the rules automotive-c23-* or automotive-c12-* when using clang-tidy.
+The example below assumes the avoid-goto.c test file and the root directory of clang-tidy-automotive.
    ```bash
    ./build/bin/clang-tidy --checks="misra-c2023-*" test/checkers/misra/c2023/avoid-goto.c --
    ```